spdk/spdk/doc/overview.md

 #include "spdk/nvme.h"
 ~~~

-Most of the headers here correspond with a library in the `lib` directory and will be
+Most of the headers here correspond with a library in the `lib` directory.
+There
-covered in that section.
-There are a few headers that stand alone, however.
+are a few headers that stand alone, however.
 They are:

  - `assert.h`
  - `barrier.h`